US DOJ WCAG 2.1 AA Accessibility Requirements

 PDF forms create more problems than just accessibility

-PDF forms may feel familiar, but they introduce ongoing challenges across accessibility, efficiency, security, and data quality.
+PDF forms may feel familiar, but they also introduce ongoing challenges across employee efficiency, security, and data quality.
 As WCAG requirements tighten, the limitations of PDFs become harder to ignore.
 What starts as an accessibility issue quickly impacts staff workloads, user experience, and organisational risk.

 Accessibility

 Many PDF forms are inaccessible by default.
-Poor structure, missing tags, and scanned content make them difficult for screen readers and assistive technologies, increasing WCAG compliance risk.
+Poor structure, missing tags and scanned content make them difficult for screen readers and assistive technologies, creating increased WCAG non-compliance risks.

 Productivity

 PDF workflows depend on manual effort.
-Downloading files, rekeying data, and fixing errors slows teams down and increases operational overhead.
+Downloading files, rekeying data, and fixing errors slows teams down - slowing decision making and increasing operational overhead.

 Security

-PDFs are often shared and stored across multiple systems.
+PDFs are often required to be printed, scanned and emailed (even with Credit Card information).
 This makes access harder to control and increases the risk of data exposure or misuse.

 User Experience

 PDF forms are difficult to use, especially on mobile devices.
-Poor layouts and limited validation lead to abandoned or incomplete submissions.
+Poor layouts, excessive instructions and no conditional logic lead to abandoned or incomplete submissions.

 Data Quality

-Data captured in PDFs is often inconsistent.
-Manual entry increases errors, missing fields, and unreliable data for reporting and decisions.
+Data captured in PDFs is often inaccurate.
+No lookups, limited validation, and unenforceable mandatory fields increase errors and contributes to unreliable data for reporting and decision making.

 Environmental Impact